Blosc/c-blosc/README.rst

 Also, another example for using Blosc as a generic HDF5 filter is in the hdf5/ directory.

-I have not tried to compile this with compilers other than GCC, MINGW, Intel ICC or MSVC yet.
+I have not tried to compile this with compilers other than GCC, clang, MINGW, Intel ICC or MSVC yet.
 Please report your experiences with your own platforms.

 Compiling the Blosc library with CMake
 ======================================